ndizihiwesimon/ndizihiwesimon/README.md

 ### About me
 I am MSIT student specializing in Applied Machine Learning.
 I have experience in software development and data science.
-I am interested in becoming a researcher in aforementioned areas.
+I am interested in becoming a researcher in data science and machine learning.

-- I’m tech enthusiast
+- I am graduate student and tech enthusiast
 - I’m looking to collaborate with other developers
 - 2024 goal: Dig deep into Data Science and Machine Learning